upsideon/qkd-qchack-2022/README.md

 All experiments can be run by executing `python autocheck.py`.
 The first experiment tests quantum key distribution in a noiseless environment, while the second experiment Cascade information reconciliation protocol in a noisy environment.
 Following experimentation, results can be found in `basic-experiment/results/processed.json` and `noise-experiment/results/processed.json`.

+### Dependencies

+The main dependencies of this project are the Quantum Network Explorer for simulating quantum networking environments and NumPy which facilitates an efficient and concise implementation of the Cascade protocol.
+To install the dependencies, execute `pip install -r requirements.txt`.

+At the time of writing, installing the version of Quantum Network Explorer used in this repository requires a NetSquid forum account for accessing the Python package index hosted by QuTech.
+Anyone can register for an account [here](https://forum.netsquid.org/).

 ### Tests

 Tests were written for portions of the Cascade information reconciliation algorithm and they can be run by executing `python qkd/src/test_cascade.py`.